RECALL - Recall (Open) a Favorite File List

 - When list-name is omitted, a default of RECENT is assumed.
 RECALL RECENT causes the Recent Files File List to be displayed.

-- If list-name is FAV, FAVORITE or FAVOURITE, it cause the Favorite Files File List to be displayed.
+- If list-name is FAV, FAVORITE or FAVOURITE, it causes the Favorite Files File List to be displayed.

-- If list-name is FOUND, it cause the Found Files File List to be displayed.
+- If list-name is FOUND, it causes the Found Files File List to be displayed.

-- If list-name is OPEN, it cause the Open Files File List to be displayed.
+- If list-name is OPEN, it causes the Open Files File List to be displayed.
 RECALL OPEN and SWAP LIST perform the same function.

-- If list-name is PATHS, it cause the Recent Paths File List to be displayed.
+- If list-name is PATHS, it causes the Recent Paths File List to be displayed.